luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 ---
 # Environment set up
-The environment for this exericses consists of three docker containers.
+The environment for this exercise consists of three docker containers.
 * One for the ftp server FROM alpine:3.13 (215 MB).
 * One for the ftp client FROM alpine:3.13 (012 MB).
 * One for the attackant  FROM python:3    (956 MB).